 Process of signing PDF documents has been commonly known and being practiced in many systems.
 Signatures are meant to secure documents and authenticate them.
 We can simple take example of a piece of paper where some information is written on.
 Now, if you do not find any reference of that information or any attestation mark over that paper, it would be hard to believe if information is correct.
 But, if any stamp or signature is present on the paper then you will definitely find that information as approved or from some authentic source.
 Similarly, signing a PDF document digitally approves that it is from a reliable source and content present in it is authenticated.

-Signing PDF documents is one of the mostly used features offered by Aspose.PDF and because of many requests from its users, this features has been being enhanced and improved with each new revision of the API.
+Signing PDF documents is one of the most used features offered by Aspose.PDF and because of many requests from its users, these features have been being enhanced and improved with each new revision of the API.
 In earlier versions of the API, signature text over the signature could not be changed and used to remain constant.
-Following image is showing how signature text displays in PDF viewer once document is signed.
+The following image is showing how signature text displays in PDF viewer once the document is signed.

-Aspose.PDF for .NET 19.4 enables you to change text and information of the signature which is visible over the document.
-The signature text contains following information:
+Aspose.PDF for .NET 19.4 enables you to change text and information of the digital signature which is visible in the PDF document.
+The signature text contains the following information:

 - Date Signed